hamednasimi/Data-Structures/Graph/README.md

     v1 = G.v(1) # is also possible

     # Accessing unreferenced edges:
-    G.e(1, 2) # references the edge objects connecting vertex 1 and vertex 2 if they exist. returns a tuple of edges e1 = G.e(v1, v2) # is also possible
+    G.e(1, 2) # references the edge objects connecting vertex 1 and vertex 2 if they exist. returns a list of edges e1 = G.e(v1, v2) # is also possible

 ```